By Sin Yong Chee Keita

 Himalayan Cuckoo vs Oriental Cuckoo

 These cuckoos were treated as the same species until they were split based on their songs.
 They cannot be distinguished in the field purely by sight.
 Their measurements differ enough that they can be identified when caught, however, such size differences cannot be accurately discerned in the field, and other field marks are also extremely similar.
 Of this species pair, the Himalayan Cuckoo is the only one included in the Singapore Bird Checklist, but the reality is a little more complicated than that.
-The admission of the Himalayan Cuckoo in Singapore is only based on two confirmed records of this species that was mist-netted back in 1955.
+The admission of the Himalayan Cuckoo in Singapore is only based on two confirmed records of this species that were mist-netted back in 1995.
 However, based on numerous records of birds that were historically collected in the region, we know that the Oriental Cuckoo is a species that can well occur in Singapore based on their distribution range.
 The songs of this rare species pair (that actually seem to exhibit some clinality…), is unlikely to be heard in Singapore since they are winter visitors.

 A Himalayan/Oriental Cuckoo in Singapore.
 Photo credits: Keita Sin